gameboy9/DW4RandoHacker/README.md

 - You have an opportunity for the solo hero to equip everything, but it's not required.
 However, all Zenithian equipment will be equippable by all solo heroes regardless so you can get through the Zenithian Tower and Castle.

 ## To Do/Wishlist
-- An opportunity to rename the other 7 heroes.
 - Randomize monster patterns.
 Maybe.
 - Figure out the Fairy Water so you can kill metal monsters with it like you can in the Japanese version.
 - Have a second variant of the "solo hero challenge" with the characters being NOT sharing the same HP/MP/inventory/etc.